buyallmemes/blog-api/posts/20240422-testing-guideline.md

 Is it important that all bricks are working?
 Yes.
-But will the satisfaction be the same if instead of a pirate ship, you will receive just a bunch of working bricks?
+But will the satisfaction be the same if instead of a pirate ship, you receive just a bunch of working bricks?
 I doubt so.

+I hope I made myself clear.

 ## Write Effective Unit Tests

 Here's my collection of technics and best practices for writing awesome unit tests.
+There are going to be quite a few code snippets, they all will be in Java, for obvious reasons 😏.

 ### Listen to your unit tests

 Your unit tests are trying to tell you something.
-They are your allies.
+They are your best allies.
 “If tests are hard to write, the production design is crappy” - goes an old saying.
-Indeed, writing unit tests gives one of the most comprehensive, yet brutal feedback about the design of the production code.
+Indeed, writing unit tests gives one of the most comprehensive, yet brutal feedback about the design of the system.

+From my experience,
+every project where tests were treated like a chore or an afterthought had a horrible roting codebase.
+No exceptions.
+And the best codebases I worked with were always backed up by an amazing testing culture amongst developers.

 #### Testable Design is Good Design

 ![](assets/20240406-tg/image-20230328-072454.png)

-Having to mock more than five dependencies is a sign of a bad production code design.
+Having to mock more than five plus dependencies is a sign of a bad production code design.
-Reconsider!

 It's better to have ten small classes with one-two dependencies each, than one mega-class with ten dependencies.
 The ideal number of dependencies per class is zero, but this is hardly possible,